github0600/EGY-_-high_school_scrape-r/README.md

   - The best governors in success rate are Portsaid, Dakahlia, and Damietta

 how do students choose sections according to their governors?

-  -most students in governors near the capital choose the literary section
+- most students in governors near the capital choose the literary section

 What is the success rate in sections?

-  -Science section has the highest success rate below it the literary section
+  - Science section has the highest success rate below it the literary section